 - 5.1.1 Re-marking is where a second assessor marks an assessment task, without the student undertaking any further work.
 Re-marking must adhere to the principle articulated in clause 1.1.8, namely that assessment methods and judgements must be valid and reliable. - 5.1.2 The second assessor must have expertise in the area of the assessment task.
 They must be provided with the relevant course outline along with details of the specific assessment task, including the assessment criteria and the expected learning outcomes.
-They must not be given the student's original mark or grade, feedback, or any other information that might influence the re-mark. - 5.1.3 Re-marking is not an option for final summative assessments, including secondary assessments.
-Students who consider that unexpected or exceptional circumstances have affected their final summative assessment may be eligible for secondary assessment as outlined in section 7. - 5.1.4 The same range of marks used for the original assessment task is available for re-marking.
+They must not be given the student's original mark or grade, feedback, or any other information that might influence the re-mark. - 5.1.3 The same range of marks used for the original assessment task is available for re-marking.
 The second mark stands, whether it is higher or lower.
-No further re-marking will be permitted. - 5.1.5 A re-marked assessment task cannot be re-submitted. - 5.1.6 Only a student can initiate a re-mark.
+No further re-marking will be permitted. - 5.1.4 A re-marked assessment task cannot be re-submitted. - 5.1.5 Only a student can initiate a re-mark.
 A student can request a re-mark when they consider that an assessment task has been unfairly or inappropriately marked.
-A student must request a remark from the course coordinator within five working days of the assessment task being returned. - 5.1.7 The course coordinator will notify the student in writing within five working days that: - a. a second assessor will re-mark the assessment task, or - b. the request is denied. - 5.1.8 If the course coordinator denies the request for a re-mark, the student may request the Executive Dean to review the course coordinator's decision by submitting a request in writing within five working days of receiving the course coordinator's decision.
-The request must include the reasons for requesting a re-mark. - 5.1.9 The Executive Dean will either: - a. approve the re-mark and: - notify the student and the course coordinator of their decision in writing within five working days of receiving the request
+A student must request a re-mark from the course coordinator within five working days of the assessment task being returned. - 5.1.6 The course coordinator will notify the student in writing within five working days that: - a. a second assessor will re-mark the assessment task, or - b. the request is denied. - 5.1.7 If the course coordinator denies the request for a re-mark, the student may request the Executive Dean^{} to review the course coordinator's decision by submitting a request in writing within five working days of receiving the course coordinator's decision.
+The request must include the reasons for requesting a re-mark. - 5.1.8 The Executive Dean will either: - a. approve the re-mark and: - i) notify the student and the course coordinator of their decision in writing within five working days of receiving the request - ii) appoint a second assessor - iii) arrange for the assessment task to be re-marked